We are an Online Service Fill out our intake form

 • If your child feels awkward or 'different' for meeting with a psychologist, explain to your child/ adolescent that lots of people including kids and teenagers have very similar problems and that they meet with psychologists to assist them through it.

-• Please reassure your child that they do not have to inform anyone else that they are seeing a psychologist and that things that they say are confidential (expectional circumstances may include; risk of self harm), and things are reported to their parents with their consent.
+• Please reassure your child that they do not have to inform anyone else that they are seeing a psychologist and that things that they say are confidential (exceptional circumstances may include; risk of self harm), and things are reported to their parents with their consent.

 What types of therapy does ACPC provide?

-Our team of psychologists possess a number of therapeutic skills and training.
+We possess a number of therapeutic skills and training.
 They are able to provide a variety of approaches and strategies depending on the presenting problem.
 Such treatment approaches may include but are not limited to; Cognitive Behavioural Therapy (CBT), Collaborative and Proactive Solutions (CPS), Interpersonal Therapy, Mindfulness, Acceptance and Commitment Therapy, Neuropsychotherapy etc.

 When working with children with anxiety for example, CBT is a very effective evidence based approach which provides a number of therapeutic techniques to teach the child/ adolescent skills and strategies to apply to manage their anxiety in a more efficient way.
 This is acheived through a combination of teaching the child ways to challenge their 'negative thinking' and ways to introduce a change in their consequential behaviours.
 CBT can also be used for various presentations, solely, or in combination with other treatment programs.